As your freedom fund grows, it’s great to consider what you might do after you get to financial independence.

 They then went out and found an empty room in a Victorian themed bar which they could use to launch their business and did a 6 week PopUp version which earned them enough money to be able to get their own premises.
 They are opening very soon!
 Check out the website here: www.timetrapescaperooms.com

 In a start up, you have to deal with uncertainty.
 You can’t know with certainty if the business idea will work.
-You may not know who your customers are going to be, what aspects of your idea they value, how they will make their purchasing decisions, what price they are prepared to pay.
+You may not know who your customers are going to be, what aspects of your idea they value, how they will make their purchasing decisions or what price they are prepared to pay.

 So you have to stay flexible, conduct experiments and get quick feedback from paying customers so that you learn and develop the offering over time.
 As you go along, you can adapt, improvise and overcome obstacles.
 Flexibility and adaptability are key.

-There are so many way to start a business.
 You don’t need to write a business plan, you don’t need to borrow money, you just need to come up with a good idea and start with sales.
 So get out there and provide something of value to someone that is prepared you to pay you for it.

 ps For face to face support in the UK, come to one of our free events www.popupbusinessschool.co.uk/events or you can catch us on our YouTube channel